 The Purpose And Methods of Cub Scouting

 Just remember, Cub Scouts is a family activity – We need everyone involved!
 Typically, when we have activities we hope everyone gets involved.
-No need to leave anyone out, Sisters Included!
 The Cub Scouting program has several purposes related to the overall mission of the Boy Scouts of America – to build character, learn citizenship, and develop personal fitness.
 Every Cub Scouting activity should help fulfill one of these purposes.
 When considering a new activity, ask which purpose or purposes it supports.
 Not everything in Cub Scouting must be serious – far from it!
 Silly songs, energetic games, and yummy snacks all have their place in the program.

 - Living the Ideals – Cub Scouting’s values are embedded in the Scout Oath, the Scout Law, the Cub Scout motto, and the Cub Scout sign, handshake, and salute.
 These practices help establish and reinforce the program’s values in boys and the leaders who guide them.